-Deloitte LLP who undertook the external audit have stood down as Auditorss following the Annual General Meeting on 12 May 2016, in which shareholders approved the appointment of PricewaterhouseCoopers LLP ("PwC") as Auditorss.
+Deloitte LLP who undertook the external audit have stood down as Auditors following the Annual General Meeting on 12 May 2016, in which shareholders approved the appointment of PricewaterhouseCoopers LLP ("PwC") as Auditors.
 As in previous years, the Committee maintained regular contact with the Auditorss throughout the year.
-The Committee regularly reviews the work of the external Auditorss and undertook an assessment of the Auditorss’ performance and independence and in doing so examined the following issues during the year:
+The Committee regularly reviews the work of the external Auditors and undertook an assessment of the Auditors’ performance and independence and in doing so examined the following issues during the year:

 Audit quality and technical capabilities

-Fees paid in respect of audit, audit-related and non-audit services are outlined in Note 6 to the consolidated financial statements in our Annual Report and in the chart below.
+Fees paid in respect of audit, audit-related and non-audit services provided by the previous and current auditors are outlined in Note 6 to the consolidated financial statements and in the chart below.
 Audit-related services are services carried out by the external audit team by virtue of the role and principally include assurance-related work.

 The appointment of PricewaterhouseCoopers LLP (“PwC”) was approved by shareholders at the 2016 Annual General Meeting following a rigorous tender selection process.
 The proposed change in auditor was first communicated to shareholders in September 2015.
 The intervening period was used to ensure a smooth handover process from Deloitte LLP, the previous auditors.
 The Committee has overseen the transition of the external audit work to PwC through a number of activities.

 The Committee reviewed the policies and procedures in place to safeguard PwC’s independence and objectivity prior to the commencement of their audit.
 The Committee also implemented a new policy to prohibit any non-audit services to ensure that there was no impact on the audit service or PwC’s independence.

 PwC shadowed Deloitte through areas of the 2015 year-end audit to support their understanding of the process and procedures involved.
 This allowed PwC to carefully observe and establish roles during this phase.